-My brother Jo was still a small baby and provided his own vocal accompaniment from the front seat where he was attended to by my Mother, already pregnant with next brother, Rob (who would be along to help out with the yodelling chores in a few months).
-Despite the occasional noise, and being treated to moments of SENSE-AROUND when baby-bro had to have his underthings changed right there in front of me, I was very much engrossed in what was going on up on the screen.
+My brother Jo was still a small baby, and provided his own vocal accompaniment from the front seat, where he was attended to by my mother, already pregnant with next brother, Rob (who would help out with yodeling chores in a few months).
+Despite the noise, and being treated to moments of SENSE-AROUND when baby-bro had his underthings changed in front of me, I was much engrossed in what was onscreen.

-I wasn’t apt to take their explanations at face value either; I hadn’t forgotten the great lengths they had taken to try and dupe me with that Santa Claus nonsense, which I never believed for a moment (much to the great disappointment of my Mother) you never knew what hokum grown ups were going to put over on you next.
-I was taken to the back of the drive-in behind our car where, in the same building as the snack bar, there was a window allowing patrons to peek into the projection booth.
+I wasn’t apt to take their explanations at face value either; I hadn’t forgotten the great lengths they had taken with that Santa Claus nonsense, which I never believed for a moment (much to the disappointment of my mother).
+You never knew what hokum grown-ups were going to put over on you next..
+I was taken to the back of the drive-in, behind our car where, in the same building as the snack bar there was a window for patrons to peek into the projection booth.

-This is one of those memories that is still vivid inside my head but I’m not sure if it actually happened at that moment in 1969.
-Instead, perhaps this impression formed over time, as the childhood-me began to understand the filmmaking process, and became attached to this real movie-watching memory retroactively..
-Memory is not always as immutable as we would like to think.
-However and whenever it got there, the memory I now see projected inside my head is of my my Dad lifting me up high enough to peer through a tiny observation window on the Drive-In projection booth, as he attempted to convey the truth of the animation process to me.
+This is one of those memories that is still vivid inside my head, but I’m not sure if it actually happened at that moment in 1969.
+Instead, perhaps this impression formed over time, as the childhood-me began to understand the filmmaking process, and became attached to this real movie-watching memory retroactively? (memory is not always as immutable as we like to think).
+However and whenever it got there, the memory I now see projected inside my head is of my Dad lifting me up high enough to peer through a tiny observation window on the drive-in projection booth, as he attempted to convey the animation process to me.
 I watched a machine spool out a long shiny ribbon that passed through a ray of light, sending a flickering beam out through the main window and onto the huge screen, in front of which our family car was parked, under the night sky.

-I was told that there were thousands of hand drawn little pictures on that strip of film, and through some process as yet beyond my ability to comprehend, they looked alive when put through the projector and light went through them.
+I was told that there were thousands of hand drawn little pictures on that strip of film, and through some process as yet beyond my ability to comprehend, they looked alive when put through the projector, and light went through them.
 Tiny drawings?
 ALIVE?
-What?
 How?
 What kind of magic was this?
-I’d always liked cartoons, but never thought about how they were made, until this moment watching Bambi at the Drive-In theatre in Hobart.
-If I had thought about it at all, I probably thought that ALL films were documentaries and that the events on-screen were really happening (“Reality TV” in today’s parlance) but the realisation that this film was made of drawings made that an impossibility.
+I’d always liked cartoons, but never thought about how they were made, until this moment; watching Bambi at the Drive-In theatre in Hobart when I was 5.
+If I had thought about it at all, I probably thought that ALL films were documentaries, and that the events on-screen were really happening (“Reality TV” in today’s parlance) but the realisation that this film was made of drawings made that an impossibility.

-These days of course, people don’t go to Drive-In movies.
-They just go ahead and take their tiny kids to the multiplex, or else watch whatever they like, and whenever they like, at home on groovy big-screen home entertainment centres, with thousands of channels and streaming video to choose from.. but I’ll always have a soft spot in my heart for drive-in movie theatres, because of formative memories made there, including this one.
+These days of course, people don’t go to drive-in movies.
+They take their tiny kids to the multiplex, or simply watch whatever they like, whenever they like, at home on big-screen home entertainment centres, with thousands of channels and streaming video to choose from.. but I’ll always have a soft spot in my heart for drive-in movie theatres, because of formative memories made there, including this one.